miriamgreis/API-Tools-Playground/README.md

 ```

 > [!NOTE]
-> --remove-unused-components throws out any components that are not referenced inside your file.
+> The option `--remove-unused-components` throws out any components that are not referenced inside your file.

 @redocly/cli also has a nice stats command that lists a few facts about the OpenAPI file:
 ```
 npx @redocly/cli@latest stats openapi_bundled.yaml
 ```
+Compare the two files to see how the references were removed or bundled.

 ## Formatting with openapi-format

 [openapi-format](https://github.com/thim81/openapi-format) is a tool to order, format and filter fields in OpenAPI files.
 This helps to create a more clean and optimized OpenAPI file for public documentation.

-### Execution
+### Sorting

 Execute the following command to sort your OpenAPI file by applying the default sort order of the tool:
 ```